T-Ash-90/qrcg-api-statistics-project/README.md

 - Fetch static and dynamic QR codes from the API.
 - Filter QR codes by creation date (optional).
-- Display QR code details: title, short URL, target URL, total scans, unique scans.
+- Display fetched QR code details in the terminal.
 - Export fetched data to a CSV.
 - Optionally request granular QR code data for each QR code, generating individual CSV files for each QR Code ID.